-- Default Project KEY: We sync the TeamSupport Product with the TFS Team Project, which is synonymous with Project Key.
-When no product is assigned to a ticket and the ticket is linked with a new Work Item, we use the Project Key specified in this field.
+- Default Project Name: This field selects a default TeamSupport Product which maps with the TFS Team Project.
+When no Product is assigned to a ticket and the ticket is linked with a new Work Item, we use the Project Name specified in this field.

 - Actions type to push to TFS as comments: Select the “All Types” option if all actions needs to be sent to TFS, otherwise, select the an Action Type from the list.

 - Update TeamSupport Tickets Statuses: If you need to update the TeamSupport Ticket Status whenever the TFS Work Item Status is updated, check this option.
 It is important to verify that the different TFS statuses are also listed in as a TeamSupport Ticket Status.

 - Exclude the following: A multi-selection box will appear if the “Update TeamSupport Ticket Statuses” box is checked.
 You may select all status which do not map to your Team Foundation Server.

 - Update TeamSupport Ticket Type: If you need to update the TeamSupport Ticket Type whenever the TFS Work Item Type is updated, check this option.
 If your Ticket Types and Work Item Types are named differently, you may map the fields to each other in the Custom Mappings section during setup.

 - Synchronization Active: Sets the synchronization to active.